From the Director

 Now, more than ever before, Paganism and the many forms of earth-centered spirituality have become the threshold over which increasing numbers step, seeking what is both within and without, both healing and celebration, profane and divine.

-Some see the growth of Paganism as hope for the earth, herself.
+Some see the growth of Paganism as hope for the earth, itself.
 Many look to the eclectic and diverse nature of Paganism as a positive model for the burgeoning globalization of society.

 Whatever we seek as spiritual sojourners, we are all still human — we need solace during life’s painful transitions, community support when we answer the call to effect social change, assistance with crisis, companionship as we pursue the path of transformation.
 And we are the most curious of creatures on the planet, ever and always wanting to know more, understand better, see further.

-March 2023 marked the 16th anniversary of Cherry Hill Seminary as a public nonprofit educational institution (and going on twenty years since our founding as a private teaching effort).
+March 2025 marks the 18th anniversary of Cherry Hill Seminary as a public nonprofit educational institution (and nearly twenty years since our founding as a private teaching effort).
 It has been my honor to serve as director since January 2008.
 Like a garden, we have flourished in the fertile soil found among those who hunger for knowledge.
 Like most gardens, it is all that we can do to keep up with the rich and abundant harvest, as well as the weeds.
-Even in the midst of a historic economic recession, registrations for courses have doubled in the past two years, more than thirty individuals have been interviewed and admitted to a master’s degree program, and we move steadily forward in our march to apply for accreditation.

 Yours in changing times,